 First, let’s begin where most people begin, with your camera phone.
 Obviously the range of quality of your photos depends on which phone you have.
 There are huge differences among camera phones.
 In most cases, the newer your phone is the better your camera.

 I thought my iPhone 6 camera was pretty good.
 However, Jodie got a Samsung Galaxy Note 5, and I realized how poor mine was by comparison.
 In independent comparison tests the Samsung Galaxy S7 is the best phone camera available.
 The Note 5 is not far behind.
 No matter how good your camera phone is, it will never have the versatility of a digital camera.
 That being said, there are many factors that come into play as you choose which is right for you.

 Pros of Camera Phones:

-- Convenient: Using your phone is convenient.
+- Convenience.
+Using your camera phone is convenient.
 After all, you own it and carry it with you already.
 All you do is click, edit, and post.
 No matter how much editing you do, you still have the convenience that it is all happening on your phone.

 Cons of Camera Phones:

-- Poor Quality: Depending on your phone the best quality you can achieve may just not be good enough to create beautiful photos.
+- Poor Quality.
+Depending on your camera phone, the best quality you can achieve may just not be good enough to create beautiful photos.

 So, let’s say you are tired of compromising quality using your camera phone, and you want to explore the options of digital photography.